fossasia/open-event-server/README.md

 ### Testing

 Clone the repo and set up the server according to the steps listed.
-Make sure you have installed are the dependencies required for testing by running
+Make sure you have installed all the dependencies required for testing by running

 ```
 pip install -r requirements/tests.txt